Uber sees slowest recovery of ride business in US market

 Quarterly revenue and adjusted loss missed Wall Street expectations, but the company nevertheless affirmed its goal to be profitable on an adjusted basis before the end of 2021.

-Uber shares were down 2 percent in after-hours trading as an adjusted third-quarter EBITDA loss of $625 million (£475 million) was wider than analyst expectations of a $597 million loss, according to IBES data from Refinitiv.
+Uber shares were down 2 percent in after-hours trading as an adjusted third-quarter EBITDA loss of $625 million (R9.74 billion) was wider than analyst expectations of a $597 million loss, according to IBES data from Refinitiv.

 Non-adjusted earnings per share came in at a loss of 62 cents, compared with a 65-cent loss estimated by analysts.